mvolkmann/blog/src/dart.md

 - operators to return data computed from an instance and possibly one other instance (for binary operators)

+Definitions of immutable classes can be proceeded by the `@immutable` annotation.
+This requires all fields to be declared with the `final` keyword.
+The compiler will output a warning if the class defines any non-final fields

 ### Constructors

 A constructor is defined as a method with no return type